albert95014/Eat2Meet/README.md

 ## About __Eat2Meet__

 __Eat2Meet__ matches users based on their __dining preferences and social circles__ (determined by users at sign-in).
 In addition, this app allow users to _find other Eat2Meeters nearby_ if location and timing are concerns.
 In the future, we plan on integrating the [Google Maps API](https://cloud.google.com/maps-platform/) in order to make finding locations easier.
 We also plan on adding features that allow the user to link their account to [Facebook](https://developers.facebook.com/) so that populating social-circles is more convenient.
+Real-time syncing for user profiles and chat rooms are powered by [Google Firebase Realtime Database](https://firebase.google.com/).

 ## Installation